 Explanations: All resources 100% owned & unencumbered.
-Resource tonnage estimates are quoted as in-situ, pre-mined tonnages.
+Resource tonnage estimates are quoted as in-situ, pre mined tonnages.
 All assaying done at NATA-registered ALS Laboratories, Brisbane.
-Chemical definitions: Leach conditions to measure available alumina "Al2O3 AvI" & reactive silica "Rx SiO2 is 1g leached in 10ml of 90gpl NaOH at 143°C for 30 minutes.
-LOI = loss on ignition at 1000°C. "AvI/Rx" ratio is (Al203 AvI)/ (Rx SiO2) and "A/S" ratio is Al203/SiO2.
+Chemical definitions: Leach conditions to measure available alumina "Al2O3 Avl" & reactive silica "Rx SiO2" is 1g leached in 10ml of 90gpl NaOH at 143°C for 30 minutes.
+LOI = loss on ignition at 1000°C. "Avl/Rx" ratio is (Al2O3 Avl)/(Rx SiO2) and "A/S" ratio is Al2O3/SiO2.
 Values above 6 are good, above 10 are excellent.
-Lab Yield is for drill dust samples screened by ALS lab at 0.26mm screen size Production yields are not directly related to Lab Yield and are typically between 50% and 70%.
+Tonnage is for bauxite in-situ.
+Lab Yield is for drill dust samples screened by ALS lab at 0.26mm.
+Production yields are not directly related and are typically between 60% and 75%.
 Tonnages requiring no upgrade will have 100% yield.

-Resource estimates exclude large tonnages of potential extensions that would be drilled during production to extend tonnages.
+Resource estimates exclude large tonnages of potential extensions, overburden & interburden detrital bauxite and underlying transitional bauxite mineralisation.
+Production will clarify these materials.